Terms

 Privacy

-TAMM is mostly a static website.
-It does not ask you to create an account, make a
+TAMM is a static website.
+It does not require an account, payment, or

-payment, or provide personal information to use the simulator, charts, glossary, or
+provide personal information to use the simulator, charts, glossary, or sources.
+The

 The hosting provider may process ordinary technical information such as IP address,